 The restaurant chain BI project we delivered is one of the examples we return to when thinking about what makes a dashboard actually useful.
 Five audience-specific dashboards — executive, sales, customer/churn, kitchen, procurement.
 All used.
 Here's why.

+Each dashboard answered one question for one audience.
 The executive dashboard answered "how is the business performing this week vs last week?"
 The kitchen dashboard answered "did yesterday's service run efficiently and what went wrong?"
 The procurement dashboard answered "are we ordering the right quantities of each ingredient given actual usage?"
 One question, one audience, everything on the dashboard relevant to that question.

+Metric definitions were agreed before a single dashboard was built.
 Finance and sales sat in the same room and agreed on what "revenue" meant for this dashboard — which transactions included, which excluded, how timing worked.
 That agreement was documented.
 The dashboard launched with the definition published alongside the numbers.

+The dashboards replaced something people were already doing.
 The kitchen manager was manually compiling a daily prep report.
 The procurement team was manually cross-referencing usage against orders.
 Each dashboard was positioned explicitly as "this replaces that manual process" — making the value immediate and concrete.

+Automated delivery removed the habit requirement.
 Dashboards weren't something people had to remember to open.
 They were delivered automatically on a schedule — kitchen dashboard at 6am daily, weekly dashboards Monday 7am — to the people who needed them.
 Adoption doesn't require habit change when delivery is automatic.

 Six things that drive adoption — what we do differently